 Cat Island, The Bahamas

-In January 2013, nine Eckerd anthropology majors participated in an archaeological field project on Cat Island under the direction of Prof. Allan Meyers.
-Located on the eastern edge of the Bahamian archipelago, Cat Island was once the home to cotton plantations established after the American Revolution by colonists who were loyal to the British Crown.
-The student research team undertook a mapping survey at Golden Grove, a ruined plantation dating to 1790 at the southern end of the island.
-The survey focused on generating a comprehensive site plan of the limestone architectural and landscape ruins, including the old manor house, work buildings, and slave quarters.
-The project was conducted under the auspices of the Antiquities Corporation, the principal heritage management agency of the Bahamian government.
+In January 2013 and 2014, two groups of Eckerd anthropology majors participated in an archaeological field project on Cat Island under the direction of Prof. Allan Meyers.
+Cat Island was once the home to cotton plantations established after the American Revolution by colonists who were loyal to the British Crown.
+The student research teams undertook mapping surveys at Golden Grove and Newfield, two ruined plantations at the southern end of the island.
+The surveys focused on generating comprehensive site plans of the limestone architectural and landscape ruins, including the old manor houses, work buildings, and slave quarters.
+The project is being conducted in collaboration with the Antiquities Corporation, the principal heritage management agency of the Bahamian government.

-Investigations at Golden Grove have have revealed one of the most remarkable archives of Bahamian ship graffiti, images of period sailing vessels that were etched into the stucco exteriors of plantation buildings.
-Generally associated with people of African heritage, such ship graffiti are unique to the Caribbean region.
+Investigations at Golden Grove and Newfield have revealed a remarkable archive of sailing vessel images that were etched into the stucco exteriors of plantation buildings.
+Generally associated with people of African heritage, such "ship graffiti" are unique to the Caribbean region.
 Their exact meaning is still unknown.
-Students documented over 100 ship images at Golden Grove during the winter term project.
-In the video below, Rebecca Perez ’15 creates a rubbing of sailing ship depicted on a column.
+Students documented over 200 ship images at the sites.
+In the video below, Rebecca Perez '15 creates a rubbing of sailing ship depicted on a column.

 Mary Pellegrino ’09 and Kyle Peters '09 participated in a mapping survey of Hacienda Dolores Ake, a 19th-century plantation in central Yucatan.
 The survey focused on a small ruined village where hacienda laborers once lived.
 The project explored village layout and design elements, as well as the characteristics of more than 80 elliptical Maya dwellings within it.
 The research undertaken by the anthropology majors has improved our understanding of the material conditions that shaped the experiences of rural hacienda laborers in Yucatan before the Mexican Revolution.